QuoteCall

 • Forest Hills - Also known as Downtown Marietta.
 Perfect for working in one of the many large companies, banks, hospitals, or retailers during the day.
 Terrific for shopping trips and great food.
 Not so good for nightlife.
 Many of the violent crimes are committed downtown because of altercations after dark.

-• Stoneoak Pointe – Attached to Downtown Marietta.
+• Stoneoak Pointe - Attached to Downtown Marietta.
 Stoneoak Pointe is home to some of the city’s lowest income individuals, a number of homeless, and the second least desirable neighborhood to try to lay your head in.
+This area has some of the highest aggravated assault numbers in Cobb County.

 • West Oak - Much like Stoneoak Pointe, West Oak is home to low to no income individuals, a shelter, and a number of homeless.
 Try to avoid the area when alone and avoid it entirely at night.